alexch/codelikethis/public/lessons/agile_development/test_driven.md

         set.add("ice cream");
         assertTrue(set.contains("ice cream"));

-* In RSpec, "assert" is called "should"
+* In RSpec, "assert" is called "should" or "expect"

 # One Step At A Time